 - If the applicant will trade on behalf of Customers, the applicant must provide Veil International and its AML/KYC Vendor with a Customer list and must provide Veil International and its AML/KYC Vendor with an updated Customer list before trading on behalf of new Customers.

 - The applicant must hold all necessary licenses, authorizations, and consents, or benefit from applicable exemptions, to allow it to enter into peer-to-peer Trades with Trading Members.

 - The applicant agrees to provide Veil’s AML/KYC Vendor with all information and documentation that the AML/KYC Vendor requests to allow it to verify the applicant’s identity, criminal background, country of origin, and other criteria for membership.
 Furthermore, the applicant understands and agrees that Veil or its AML/KYC Vendor may request further information from time to time.

-- The applicant must have a Digital Wallet that it will link to its Trading Member account and use for purposes of transferring and receiving Cryptoassets and Shares in connection with peer-to-peer Trades with Trading Members.
+- The applicant must have a Digital Wallet that it will link to its Trading Member account and use for purposes of transferring and receiving Cryptoassets and Units in connection with peer-to-peer Trades with Trading Members.

 - The applicant must download a third-party Web3 Application that it will use to interact with the Veil Platform.